holycrap872/ucls-hs-intro-to-cs/Administration/syllabus.md

 the general sequence and approximate length of the topics we will cover.
 Students can expect an assessment at the end of each of these units:

-- Digital representation of numbers and text (5 weeks)
+- Digital representation of numbers and text (4 weeks)
-- Introduction to programming (8 weeks)
+- Introduction to programming (7 weeks)
+- Programming in practice (7 weeks)
-- Digital representation of images (4 weeks)
+- Fractals and Recursion (4 weeks)
-- Image processing project (8 weeks)
+- Image processing project (7 weeks)
-- Efficient storage and transmission of data (5 weeks)
+- Efficient storage and transmission of data (1 week)

 ## Academic Integrity Policy